firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 reported by contacting [roshanjossey@gmail.com](mailto:roshanjossey@gmail.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The project team is obligated to maintain confidentially with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.